Actuaries held about 28,300 jobs in 2021. The largest employers of actuaries were as follows:

 Problem-solving skills.
 Actuaries identify risks and develop ways for businesses to manage those risks.

-Employment of actuaries is projected to grow 20 percent from 2018 to 2028, much faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 5,000 new jobs over the 10-year period.
+Employment of actuaries is projected to grow 21 percent from 2021 to 2031, much faster than the average for all occupations.

 Actuaries will be needed to develop, price, and evaluate a variety of insurance products and calculate the costs of new risks.

 More actuaries also will be needed to help companies manage their own risk, a practice known as enterprise risk management.
 These actuaries help companies adjust their business or investment strategies across all areas of operation.

 Insurance companies will need actuaries to analyze the large amount of information, such as medical or property data, collected from consumers.
 These data will allow insurance companies to develop new products, set competitive prices, predict consumer behavior, and improve projections of future risks and costs.

 In addition, health insurance companies will require actuaries to help evaluate the effects of changing healthcare regulations and guidelines, expand into new insurance markets, and offer products to new customers.

 For more information about actuaries in property and casualty insurance, visit

 For more information about actuaries in life and health insurance, retirement benefits, investments, and finance/enterprise risk management, visit